 Musicians today are quite lucky.
-There are many different paths that we can take with music.
+There are many different paths that we can take to pursue our passion.
 We are not “stuck” with just teaching and performing anymore.
 Music cognition is one of the up and coming fields that musicians can go into.

 I have become really interested in music cognition, and yes, music and science DO mix!
 In this post, I am going to talk about the basics of music cognition, share some of my favorite resources, and answer some questions you might have.

 Music cognition is a relatively new field, but it is growing.
-So, here’s what you need to know about this awesome subfield of music!
+So, here’s what you need to know about this awesome subfield!

 What is it?

 Music cognition is actually an interdisciplinary field.
 It combines music with theory, psychology, neuroscience, physics, computer science, linguistics, and more.

 The specific fields involved can differ depending on what you want to learn about.
 Some research is based more in computer science where as other research might be more based in psychology.